aws-samples/large-model-workshop-financial-services/lab1/README.md

 ![KernelSelect](../assets/images/lab1/notebook_picture.JPG)

 You are now ready to run the notebook.
-The notebook allows you to run code snippets interactively by either clicking the play icon in the toolbar or pressing `Shit+Enter` on your keyboard.
+The notebook allows you to run code snippets interactively by either clicking the play icon in the toolbar or pressing `Shift+Enter` on your keyboard.

 ## Conclusion
 In this lab we saw how we can train a model using SageMaker Training and deploy it to a SageMaker Endpoint for inference.
 We also saw how we can use SageMaker Experiments to track the experiment.